XabierGallardo/ReactJS-Minimalist-Tutorial/Lesson 1: Getting Started/LESSON1.md

 The render method allow us to render a JavaScript function as a component to the real DOM

 The idea is to write the HTML code once, and being able to re-use over and over

+## Single Page Apps vs Multi Page Apps

+When we-re bulding applications with React or any other library like Angular or Vue, we can esentially create 2 web applications:
+**Single Page Apps**
+- Only one HTML page, Content is (re)rendered on Client.
+- Typically only one ReactDOM.render() call.

+**Multi Page Applications**
+- Multiple HTML pages, Content is rendered on Server.
+- A lot of the pages will have HTML and CSS code and some widgets like a image gallery managed by React.
+- Individual widgets don't know about each other existences.